adimajo/renard_joint/README.md

 Social and Governance reports, as well as Corporate Social Responsability (CSR) reports annotated by analysts at Crédit Agricole, such that these can be analyzed automatically.

+For storage reasons on Github, RE models as well as SpERT models for CoNLL04 and SciERC are not hosted here.
+Hence, lots of tests are deactivated.

 ## Installation

 - Clone this repository: `git clone ` or `git clone `;